ejschaef/E7-RTA-Archive/README.md

 The app does not utilize a JS framework.
 All functionality related to page and state management is implemented in with Vanilla JS and Index DB.

+## Running
+- Option 1: install docker then run the docker-compose.prod.yaml file found in this repo
+- Option 2: locally install the repository to a directory, install docker, then run the docker-compose.dev.yaml file within the directory

 <br />